2600hz/docs-sysadmin/doc/carrier-numbers/kazoo-numberlifecycle.md

 When a number is reserved the new assignment is added to the history of assignments.

-A flagged account can create a `reserved` number of type `wnm_local`.
+A flagged account can create a `reserved` number of type `knm_local`.
 These numbers can only be acquired and managed by the creating account or a descendant.

 E911 assignments will be maintained, if present.